AgentSwift: Efficient LLM Agent Design via Value-guided Hierarchical Search: Experiments

 \begin{itemize}[leftmargin=*] \item \textbf{Our method consistently discovers the best-performing agents.} Across all tasks, our framework reliably identifies agent designs that outperform both manually constructed baselines and agents discovered by existing search methods.
 As shown in Table~\ref{tab:main}, our best-found agents achieve substantial improvements over the strongest competing methods.
 These consistent gains highlight the advantage of searching over both agentic workflows and composable functional components in a unified hierarchical design space.
 Our formulation enables richer architectural compositions beyond fixed or manually selected modules, yielding more generalizable and effective agent behaviors.

-\item \textbf{Our method enables steeper and more efficient search trajectories.} Figures~\ref{fig:trajectory_agent1},~\ref{fig:trajectory_agent2}, and~\ref{fig:trajectory_agent3} present the search trajectories of our method and strong baselines.
+\item \textbf{Our method enables steeper and more efficient search trajectories.} Figures~\ref{fig:trajectory_agent1} present the search trajectories of our method and strong baselines.
 Our method demonstrates a noticeably steeper and more stable performance curve across tasks, indicating faster discovery of high-performing agent.
-Additionally, Figure ~\ref{fig:trajectory_time1} plots performance over wall-clock time, further showing that our approach converges more quickly in real-time.
 In contrast, methods such as AFlow and ADAS either stagnate due to limited agentic workflow variation or require significantly more iterations and time to escape local optima.
 These results validate the synergistic effectiveness of predictive modeling and structured, uncertainty-aware search in accelerating agent discovery.
+For brevity, search trajectories for other tasks, alongside detailed analyses of wall-clock time and the cost-performance Pareto front, are provided in the Appendix.

 \end{itemize}

 \paragraph{Analysis of value model.} We evaluate the effectiveness of our value model by comparing it with several baseline predictors trained on the same dataset, including a vanilla supervised model and in-context learning methods using GPT-4o and GPT-4o-mini in both zero-shot and few-shot settings.
 As shown in Table ~\ref{tab:value model}, our approach achieves the best performance across all metrics—MSE, MAE, $R^2$, and Spearman correlation—demonstrating superior accuracy in both absolute prediction and ranking quality.